Ncynah/epirus.github.io/docs/tagging.md

 ![Add tag name](img/tagging_contract.png)

-And no more hex address is shown for the contract!
+And, no more hex address is shown for the contract!

 ![Tagged contract view](img/tagged_contract_list_view.png)